osu-eesc/cms-docs/user-guide/docs/adding-editing.md

             - **Image slider**: a slideshow of uploaded images.
             - **Quick links bar**: a full-width bar that contains up to four highlighted links (e.g. to Facebook, Twitter, a newsletter, or a calendar).
             - **Video**: a video from YouTube, Vimeo, or OSU Media Space.

+  - **Tags**
+    - **Program area**: the program area the focus area relates to.
+This is used for internal organization and reporting only.
+    - **Marketing category**: which of the Extension marketing categories the focus area relates to.
+This is used for internal organization and reporting only.
+It may also help coordinate content between county pages and county pull sheets and other marketing materials.
+    - **Topic**: the topic(s) the focus area relates to.
+Selecting a topic here will cause a link to it to appear at the bottom of the focus area's page.
+  - **Teaser settings**: thumbnail and short description that display in the focus area's teaser.
+If the thumbnail is empty, it will use a default image based on the topic.

 ### How and Where Local Focus Areas Display